VMware Cloud Well-Architected Framework- Automation of Infra, Workload, and Security Services for Azure VMware Solution

 Build Pillar – Automation

 Automation is the practice of using programming languages or dedicated tools to deploy infrastructure, perform configuration or execute other operational tasks.
-Cloud automation is primarily accomplished by interacting with one or more REST API endpoints.
+Cloud automation is primarily accomplished by interacting with one or more endpoints.
 An API, or application programming interface, is a documented interface to interact with software.
 REST APIs are exposed via a web server and use the same HTTP concepts as a web browser.
 Virtually every operation in the cloud results from a REST API call, from creating accounts to provisioning infrastructure.
 Using code to interact with an API allows organizations to quickly provision complex, repeatable infrastructure in the cloud.

 There are several benefits to embracing automation: